 Check back soon for a call for papers for the JWIL November 2018 special issue on Marlon James.
 In the meantime, our brand new issue November 2017 has been released!

-The Journal of West Indian Literature (JWIL) invites essays for the November 2017 issue on the topic, “Trans-Media: Anglophone Caribbean Literature and Electronic Mass Media.”
+The Journal of West Indian Literature (JWIL) November 2017 issue is on the topic, “Trans-Media: Anglophone Caribbean Literature and Electronic Mass Media.”